basilesportif/gall-guide/chanel.md

 ### Action Type and JSON mark
 In `sur/chanel.hoon` we define our `action` type.
 It has 4 different elements, to showcase different ways of parsing JSON.

 In `mar/chanel/action.hoon`, we define a `%chanel-action` mark.
 It has a `json` arm in `grab`, so that we can take `json` sent in with a `%chanel-action` mark by the frontend, and properly parse it here.
 That parsing works by running `=<  (action jon)` on the incoming JSON, where `action` is an arm that produces a JSON parser (a gate).
-Let's look now at how that works
+Let's look now at how that works.

 ### JSON Parsing, Explained
 In order to parse, we use the `dejs:format` core found in `zuse.hoon`.
 Its arms let us create gates that will parse a given piece of JSON.
 There are two basic types of arms: arms that directly produce gates (like `so` and `ni`) and arms that require samples to produce gates (like `of` and `ot`)